wizleriq/requirement-analysis/README.md

 - The system shall support up to 10,000 concurrent users.
 - All user data shall be encrypted both at rest and in transit.
 - The interface shall be accessible on both desktop and mobile devices.

+- ## Use Case Diagrams

+Use Case Diagrams are a type of Unified Modeling Language (UML) diagram used in requirement analysis to visually represent the interactions between users (actors) and the system.
+They help to identify the various ways users can interact with the system and define the functional boundaries of the system.

+### Benefits of Use Case Diagrams:
+- **Clarity:** Provides a clear visual overview of how the system will be used.
+- **Stakeholder Communication:** Facilitates better discussions between developers, clients, and stakeholders.
+- **Scope Definition:** Helps define the functional scope of the system.
+- **Requirement Validation:** Aids in validating that all required functions have been captured.